 The Subcommittee on Seawater (SCSW) met during the week and discussed many issues related to the bulk properties of seawater, as measured in both the laboratory and in the field, and is continuing efforts to define a traceability chain between the TEOS-10 Seawater standard and the International System of Units (SI).
 A report was presented by the Joint SCOR/IAPWS/IAPSO Committee on the Properties of Seawater (JCS) which showed that worldwide use of the TEOS-10 Seawater Standard is increasing, with software and document downloads increasing each year.
-TEOS-10 is built around several IAPWS releases including the 1995 formulation on the Thermodynamic Properties of Seawater.
+TEOS-10 is built around several IAPWS releases including the 1995 formulation on the Thermodynamic Properties of Ordinary Water Substance and the 2008 Release on the Thermodynamic Properties of Seawater.